-One of the benefits of getting older—as some compensation for aching joints, taking two days to recovery from drinking a little too much wine, and needing a nap in the afternoons—has been a steady increase in the quality (if not the quantity) of my sex life.
+One of the benefits of getting older—as some compensation for aching joints, taking two days to recover from drinking a little too much wine, and needing a nap in the afternoons—has been a steady increase in the quality (if not the quantity) of my sex life.

-With the passage of time, I’ve become wiling and able to take a more realistic view of all aspects of my life, to think about whether I’m being the best that I can be as a man, and if not, motivated by an awareness of the rapidly decreasing amount of time that’s left to, to think about what, if anything, I can do about it.
+With the passage of time, I’ve become willing and able to take a more realistic view of all aspects of my life, to think about whether I’m being the best that I can be as a man, and if not, motivated by an awareness of the rapidly decreasing amount of time that’s left to, to think about what, if anything, I can do about it.
 In the realm of bedroom activity, I confess that until quite recently I’ve carried on with eyes closed (metaphorically and literally) hoping for the best.
-Maybe because of wanting to avoid making a painful discovery that I wasn’t ‘doing’, and had probably never done, as well as I liked to think in that area; that in fact I had been missing out on part of what could have been one of the most sustaining and rewarding parts of my life.
+Maybe because of wanting to avoid making a painful discovery that I wasn’t ‘doing’, and had probably never done, as well as I liked to think in that area; that in fact, I had been missing out on part of what could have been one of the most sustaining and rewarding parts of my life.

 I think sexuality is still somewhat of a taboo area for many of us, and when it comes to getting down to that business we are often still quite defensive about, and in awe of, the power and intensity that a deep engagement with making love can generate.
 From personal reflection, and from what women friends have told me about their bedroom encounters with men, too many of which they describe as ‘disappointing’.
 I have to conclude that many of us, and I know this has been true of myself, are blocked from being better lovers because of fear—however well hidden it may be—of vulnerability, and of ‘failure’ in the bedroom.

 When I’m caught up with worries about not being the ‘man’, I think I need to be more aware of not being able to satisfy my partner (which has often been more to do with my ego than her pleasure.)
-I pull back from allowing myself to feel too much, because feelings are not really predictable and may take me to places where I’m not in control; where I’m vulnerable.
+I pull back from allowing myself to feel too much because feelings are not really predictable and may take me to places where I’m not in control; where I’m vulnerable.
 That’s a place in which I’m not very comfortable, even though I’m learning that it’s exactly where love thrives and grows.

 I’ve found it hard to admit these secret anxieties to my partner, or even to myself, and all to often how I’ve felt at some level when horizontal with my lover was a need to “get the (sex) job done” and keep any distracting emotions out of the way.
 I wanted to deliver the goods (as it were) and go to sleep reassured that I was, for another day at least, ‘a real man’.
 I suspect I’m not alone in feeling this way, if the figures on the which may explain why the average duration for sex are anything to go by; apparently, it’s around seven minutes, with two to three minutes not being at all unusual.